-It is important to follow the proper steps regarding retainer care and use.
+It is important to follow the proper steps regarding retainer instructions.
 These instructions can either help you limit the amount of time spent on your orthodontic treatment or prevent your teeth from regressing after orthodontic treatment has been completed.
-You must follow your orthodontist’s instructions.
+You must follow your orthodontist’s retainer instructions.
 Ensure that you wear your retainer at all times, unless your orthodontist instructs you to do otherwise.

 Take your retainer out when eating.
 This will help keep your retainer in good condition.
 Ensure that you always put it back in its case to prevent damage and loss.
 Retainers are very commonly lost when they have been taken out for meals.
 Retainers should always be placed in the case whenever they are not in your mouth.
 Pets are known to chew on them, so they need to be kept safe and protected.

 There are many pros and cons with keeping your retainers clean and in good condition so you don’t have to keep going to the dentist every time they become damaged.
 The pros is that you don’t need to follow up with your orthodontist as often once you obtain the retainer.
 Most people can’t see that you have a retainer because it is usually invisible hiding on the roof of your mouth.
 Damaging your retainer can actually be difficult because of their durability.
 I mean if you drop it while trying to clean them, they won’t break as they hit the tile floor.
 If you take good care of them with thoroughly following your retainer instructions that your orthodontist provided, they can last for many years to come.